 Uncheck the option for Keep settings and retain the current configuration.
 Finally, press the Continue button and flash the router.

 Do not unplug anything during this process.
-Again, this may take a few minutes but after some time the web interface should come back up at https://192.168.1.1
+Again, this may take a few minutes but after some time the web interface should come back up in your current browser tab and prompt you to log in again.

 Set root Password

-Before we wrap up, be sure to set the root password.
+Next, we need to set the root password.
 Navigate to https://192.168.1.1 to access the router and log in using

 root as the username and password.
 Once logged in, navigate to System –> Administration.